 The Pension Protection Act of 2006 became law in January of 2010.
-The new law offers several provisions to incentivize the purchase of long term care insurance coverage.
+The law offers several provisions to incentivize the purchase of long term care insurance coverage.

 The Pension Protection Act allows you to use annuity (and life insurance) polices as a tax efficient means to purchase LTC insurance.
 There are a couple of ways to implement this strategy and it will mostly depend on whether you own an existing non-qualified annuity account.